 "Transparency is essential for building trust in all aspects of the public sector, & the use of AI is no exception" -@EvanStubbs & @AdamJuraShare article

-At a roundtable held by @StandardsAus, @EvanStubbs & @AdamJura cite #transparency as essential for citizens to trust government use of AIShare article
+At a roundtable held by @StandardsAus, @EvanStubbs & @AdamJura cite #transparency as essential for communities to trust government use of AIShare article

 People continue to doubt use of AI, despite proven benefits to public interest. @BCG's @EvanStubbs & @AdamJura explore.Share article